It's easier than you think to build a job board. Let us show you.

 / proxycurl

-How To Build a Job Board With This New LinkedIn Job Scraping API
+How to Build a Job Board with Our LinkedIn Job Scraping API

 Building a niche-related job board like remote jobs, software development jobs, etc. has been all the rage recently.